brpapa/recursion-tree-visualizer/README.md

 To use the workflow `cd-lambda-function`, you will need to complete the following set-up steps:

-You need create the following AWS resources:
+You need create the following **AWS resources**:
    - Lambda function defined as container image
-   - API Gateway for trigger the lambda function
+   - API Gateway: a HTTP API to trigger the lambda function with CORS support
-   - ECR repository for store the container images
+   - ECR repository: to store the container images

 1. Store an IAM user access key in GitHub Actions secrets named `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY`.
    See the documentation for each action used below for the recommended IAM policies for this IAM user,